 If you've never been a natural writer, you can learn to write effectively.

 I'm dwelling on this point because it's so critical to breaking free from constraints that you place on yourself now.
 You can improve from where you are, and you can have a lifetime of growth.

-	We've already covered how top colleges like MIT or Yale place your coursework as one of the most important pieces of your application.
-These schools expect you to take a challenging courseload with some of the hardest courses offered at your school, often AP or IB classes.
-You’ll also have to do this while balancing extracurriculars, test prep, social life, and your sanity.
+We've already covered how top colleges consider coursework one of the most important pieces of college applications.
+These schools expect you to take a challenging course load with some of the hardest courses offered at your school (often AP or IB classes).
+You'll also have to do this while balancing extracurriculars, test prep, a social life, and your own sanity.

-	As a basic idea, I probably spent at least an average of 4 hours a day on homework, (including weekends) on projects, and studying.
+I probably spent at least an average of four hours a day on homework (including weekends) on projects and studying.
 This would increase dramatically when finals and AP exams came around.

-	The reality is likely that the 'perfect student' is probably busting her ass everyday.
-She may just hide it well, or she just doesn’t really treat it like work and so doesn’t seem to be breaking a sweat.
-If you really enjoy learning, then working hard on schoolwork won’t be nearly as painful.
+The reality, however, is likely that this "perfect student" is busting her ass every day.
+She might just hide it well or doesn't really treat it like work, and so doesn't seem to be breaking a sweat.
+If you really enjoy learning, then working hard on schoolwork won't be nearly as painful.